-Britax was started on the belief that parents and children should live life without limits and make the most of every moment.
+Britax was originated on the idea that parents and children should live life fully and make the most of every moment.
 Britax strives to design products that are both safe and smart.
 They have been making baby gear for over 70 years.
 Britax first launched in the United States in 1996 after significant success in Europe with the best-selling car seat.
 The company is taking a special interest in side impact protection (SIP), car seat installation, and strollers of various kinds.
-Britax works with car manufacturers, governments, and child passenger safety experts to create new and safe products for families.
+Britax partners with car manufacturers, governments, and child passenger safety experts in order to construct new and safe products for families.
 Britax recently acquired BOB strollers.

-The chart below is a comparison of the overall scores for all 19 products we purchased and tested for this review.
-The Britax B-Agile 3 is shown in blue.
+The chart below is a comparison of the overall scores for the products we tested including the B-Agile (in blue).